Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 ### Convert to Media Libraries

-> :warning: **Deprecation Notice:** Media libraries will be removed from Xperience by Kentico in a future release.
+> [!WARNING] **Deprecation Notice:** Media libraries will be removed from Xperience by Kentico in a future release.
 Migrating to media libraries will require re-migration to Content hub later, resulting in additional costs and effort.
 We strongly recommend using the default migration to content item assets.

 - Attachment links (containing a `getattachment` handler) are migrated as [attachments](#attachments) and changed to the _Media files_ data type.